ACT College Readiness Benchmarks 2021

 What’s Your Starting Point?

-To determine where you’re starting from, take a practice test, simulating standard testing conditions, adhering to time constraints and the tools you’ll be able to have at your disposal during the real ACT.
-Score it and compare it to the corresponding percentiles.
-This will help you understand the score you might get without studying or preparation.
+To determine where you’re starting from, take a practice test.
+You should simulate standard testing conditions, adhering to time constraints and only using the tools you’ll be able to have at your disposal during the real ACT.
+Score the practice test and compare your score to the corresponding percentiles.
+This will help you understand the baseline score you might get without any studying or preparation.

 If your score is low, don’t panic.
-Remember that this is without any preparation.
-You’ll be able to improve it by practicing; this is just your baseline.
-You’ll find tips on improving your score below.
+Remember that this is approximately the score you would receive without any preparation.
+This is just your baseline; you’ll be able to improve it by practicing.
+You’ll find tips on improving your score later on in this article.

-Your target colleges also dictate your target score.
+Your target colleges will dictate your target score.
 Look at the chart below to find out the middle 50% ACT range at top universities.
-You should aim to be in the higher end of this range for your school — that is, above the 50th percentile of previously accepted students.
+You should aim to be at the higher end of this range for your school—that is, above the 50th percentile of previously accepted students.
 For example, if the middle 50% range at a given school is 33-35, your composite score should be 34 or higher.

-Bear in mind that changes in testing policies will affect your target score, such as the fact that many schools are test-optional due to COVID-19.
+Bear in mind that changes in testing policies may affect your target score, such as the fact that many schools are currently practicing test-optional admissions.
 Many schools also superscore, meaning that they’ll take your highest section scores from different test sittings to form a new composite score.

 What Is the Average ACT at Top Schools?